Red squirrel

 Squirrel pox has decimated our red squirrels

 Surveys show conservation work by volunteers has kept red squirrel numbers stable across the north of England since 2012.
 Saving our native red squirrel is relentless and long term, can you help?
-Please click here to join others who are already supporting our work for Cumbria's wildlife & wildplaces including our red squirrel conservation work
+Please click here to join our membership community of other people already supporting Cumbria's wildlife & wildplaces including our red squirrel conservation work

 The non-native grey squirrel was introduced to England in the late 1870s from America and is the primary cause of decline of the red squirrel.
 It does so by out-competing red squirrels for food in deciduous and mixed woodlands and by transmitting a disease ‘squirrelpox’, the squirrel Parapoxvirus, which is lethal to red squirrels.